-Paul Gauguin's $500 vow-renewal package features a group ceremony on deck and a Polynesian blessing performed by Les Gauguines, the native women who work on the ship as cultural hosts.
-Other perks include a congratulatory letter from the Captain, a bottle of Champagne, an 8x10 photo, a cake, a box of chocolates, a hei (crown of flowers) or lei, and an invitation to dine with the Captain or hotel director.
+Paul Gauguin's $315 vow-renewal package features a group ceremony on deck, hosted by the cruise director, and a Polynesian blessing performed by Les Gauguines, the native women who work on the ship as cultural hosts.
+Other perks include a congratulatory letter from the captain, a bottle of Champagne, an 8x10 photo, a cake, a box of chocolates, a heis (crown of flowers) for the couple, a deluxe flower arrangement and an invitation to a sailaway party on the bridge.

 Two vow-renewal packages are available.
-For $220, the couple receives the ceremony, an orchid bouquet and boutonniere, a commemorative certificate, a bottle of Champagne, two Princess-engraved Champagne flutes and a framed formal portrait of the ceremony.
-The Deluxe package, for $495, includes the ceremony, plus breakfast in bed with a half-bottle of French Champagne, two waffle robes to take home, a 25-minute massage or facial per person, choice of canapes or petit fours in the stateroom on a select evening and a personalized invitation from the Captain to visit the bridge while in port.
+For $225.99, the couple receives a ceremony, floral bouquet and boutonniere, a commemorative certificate, a bottle of Champagne, chocolate-dipped strawberries, two Princess-engraved Champagne flutes, Godiva chocolates and a framed formal portrait of the ceremony.
+A massage or facial can be added for an additional $117.99 per couple.
+The Deluxe package, for $499.99, includes the ceremony, plus breakfast in bed with a half-bottle of French Champagne, two waffle robes to take home, a 25-minute massage or facial per person, choice of in-cabin canapes or petit fours on a select evening and a personalized invitation from the captain to visit the bridge while in port.
 Ceremonies are usually performed in groups, but that may vary depending on the ship and number of participants.

 Regent Seven Seas Cruises

-Each renewal costs $470 and includes Veuve Clicquot Champagne, a reception cake, a box of Leonidas chocolates, a posy of flowers and a celebratory letter from the Captain.
-The renewal ceremony is led by the Captain and cruise director and can be performed at sea or in port, depending on the ship's working schedule.
+Each renewal with Regent Seven Seas costs $470 and includes Veuve Clicquot Champagne, a reception cake, a box of Leonidas chocolates, a posy of flowers and a celebratory letter from the captain.
+The renewal ceremony is led by the captain and cruise director and can be performed at sea or in port, depending on the ship's working schedule.
 Requests should be made 90 days in advance of the voyage.